EB-5 Visa Lawyer in Surat

 What is the EB-5 set-aside category and does it help Indian investors?

 The EB-5 Reform and Integrity Act of 2022 created visa set-asides for investments in rural areas (20% of visas), high-unemployment TEA projects (10%), and government infrastructure projects (2%).
-These set-aside categories have their own visa queues, which may move faster than the general EB-5 queue for Indian nationals.
-Investing in a qualifying set-aside project can potentially reduce the overall wait time for an immigrant visa number.
+These set-aside categories have their own visa queues, which may have different availability than the unreserved EB-5 category — but availability in any category can change from month to month, so a set-aside investment does not guarantee faster processing.
+Current movement is published in the Department of State Visa Bulletin.

 How does the textile business source of funds differ from diamond trading?